Azure-Samples/serverless-chat-langchainjs/docs/readme.md

 - [Revolutionize your Enterprise Data with ChatGPT: Next-gen Apps w/ Azure OpenAI and AI Search](https://aka.ms/entgptsearchblog)

 You can also find [more Azure AI samples here](https://github.com/Azure-Samples/azureai-samples).

-## FAQ

-You can find answers to frequently asked questions in the [FAQ](./faq.md).

-## Troubleshooting

-If you have any issue when running or deploying this sample, please check the [troubleshooting guide](./troubleshooting.md).
-If you can't find a solution to your problem, please [open an issue](https://github.com/Azure-Samples/serverless-chat-langchainjs/issues) in this repository.